replicatedhq/replicated-docs/docs/enterprise/updating-licenses.md

 ## Changing a Community License

 You can change a community license to a paid license.
-This allows you to upgrade to a paid license without having to do a new installation and losing data.
+This allows you to upgrade to a paid license without having to reinstall the application.

 To change a community license to a paid license: